1740 Batavia massacre: Follow-up and further violence

 On 11 October Valckenier unsuccessfully requested that officers control their troops and stop the looting.
 Two days later the council established a reward of two ducats for every Chinese head surrendered to the soldiers as an incentive for the other ethnic groups to assist in the purge.
 As a result, ethnic Chinese who had survived the initial assault were hunted by gangs of irregulars, who killed those Chinese they found for the reward.
 The Dutch worked with natives in different parts of Batavia; ethnic Bugis and Balinese grenadiers were sent to reinforce the Dutch on 14 October.
 On 22 October Valckenier called for all killings to cease.
 In a lengthy letter in which he blamed the unrest entirely on the Chinese rebels, Valckenier offered an amnesty to all Chinese, except for the leaders of the unrest, on whose heads he placed a bounty of up to 500 rijksdaalders.

-Outside the walls skirmishes between the Chinese rebels and the Dutch continued.
-On October 25, after almost two weeks of minor skirmishes, 500 armed Chinese approached Cadouwang (now Angke), but were repelled by cavalry under the command of Ridmeester Christoffel Moll and Cornets Daniel Chits and Pieter Donker.
+Outside the walls, skirmishes between the Chinese rebels and the Dutch continued.
+On October 25, after almost two weeks of minor skirmishes, 500 armed Chinese approached Cadouwang (now Angke), but were repelled by cavalry under the command of Ritmeester Christoffel Moll and Cornets Daniel Chits and Pieter Donker.
 The following day the cavalry, which consisted of 1,594 Dutch and native forces, marched on the rebel stronghold at the Salapadjang sugar mill, first gathered in the nearby woods and then set the mill on fire while the rebels were inside; another mill at Boedjong Renje was taken in the same manner by another group.
 Fearful of the oncoming Dutch, the Chinese retreated to a sugar mill in Kampung Melayu, four hours from Salapadjang; this stronghold fell to troops under Captain Jan George Crummel.
 After defeating the Chinese and retaking Qual, the Dutch returned to Batavia.
 Meanwhile, the fleeing Chinese, who were blocked to the west by 3,000 troops from the Sultanate of Banten, headed east along the north coast of Java; by 30 October it was reported that the Chinese had reached Tangerang.

 A ceasefire order reached Crummel on 2 November, upon which he and his men returned to Batavia after stationing a contingent of 50 men at Cadouwang.
-When he arrived at noon, there were no more Chinese inside the Batavia walls.
+When he arrived at noon, there were no more Chinese inside Batavia's walls.
 On 8 November the Sultanate of Cirebon sent between 2,000 and 3,000 native troops to reinforce the city guard.
 Looting continued until at least 28 November, and the last native troops stood down at the end of that month.